YetiForceCompany/YetiForceDoc/docs/3-administrator-guides/15-integration/12-mail-integration-panel/outlook/README.md

 The implementation of the add-in allows you to use of all YetiForce functionalities in Outlook.

 :::important
-The article presents the most important issues related to the Outlook add-in for YetiForce CRM, so it is important to read it carefully and follow the guidelines for the add-in to work properly.
+The article presents the most important issues related to the Outlook add-in for YetiForce, so it is important to read it carefully and follow the guidelines for the add-in to work properly.
 :::

 ## Video presentation